 The dreadful terrorist attack committed on November 6 in the capital of North Ossetia, Vladikavkaz was apparently aimed at shattering the relative stability achieved in the region.
 The female suicide bomber blew herself up in a minibus.
 12 people were killed.
 Such crimes inevitably contribute to escalation of inter-ethnic tensions.
-Rumours rapidly spread across North Ossetia about the woman having allegedly been a 45-year-old native of Ingushetia (Kavkazsky uzel, 8.11.2008) seeking to avenge the murder of Tamerlan Shakriev, a 24-year-old resident of Nazran, who was killed on October 30 in Vladikavkaz, - according to the official version, at the time of the attack on the Vilnius police post (Ingushetia.Org, 9.11.2008. www.memo.ru/hr/hotpoints/caucas1/msg/2008/10/m152513.htm).
+Rumours rapidly spread across North Ossetia about the woman having allegedly been a 45-year-old native of Ingushetia (Kavkazsky uzel, 8.11.2008) seeking to avenge the murder of Tamerlan Shakriev, a 24-year-old resident of Nazran, who was killed on October 30 in Vladikavkaz, - according to the official version, at the attack Vilnius police (Ingushetia, Org. the on the post www.memo.ru/hr/hotpoints/caucas1/msg/2008/10/m152513.htm).
 It was also reported that persons of Ingush nationality passing through the Ekazhevo traffic police post on the road from Vladikavkaz to Nazran started having problems immediately after the attack: they were detained at the post for hours, their cars and luggage were subject to additional search.
 This resulted in traffic congestion on the motorway (Ingushetia.Org, 8.11.2008).
 On November 12 a report came (though it was never confirmed by the authorities) that an Ossetian woman had been detained at the Nazran market while attempting to blast herself (Magas.Ru, 12.11.2008).
 On November 17 in Moscow, a brawl involving a number of Ingush and Ossetian students ended up in a murder of a 19-year-old Ossetian.
 All of these events are used by terrorists to achieve their goals of escalating the tensions between the nations of the North Caucasus.